hackattendant/Lane-Detection-Python/README.md

 # Discussion

-The approach I followed is very closely to what we did as examples in the lessons.
+The approach I followed is very close to what we did as examples in the lessons.
 My solution so far is far form perfect.
 A big area that it fails so far is when there is not a wide space available infront of the camera.
 Meaning a road that does not have a substantial length and width across.
 Every technique I used mostly came from opencv.
 Ways I think it can be improved would possibly be trying other color spaces, and refining, possibly, a shorter src and mask polygon.
 For the most part it works very well on the easiest video to process.